A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: A Bayesian Boundary Feedback Method

 To address this issue, we therefore adopt

 where $\mathcal{L}$ can be the Lyapunov function $\mathcal{L}_{\rm \, Lyapunov}$ or the energy function $\mathcal{L}_{\rm \, Energy}$.
-In this manner, one can compute the stability domains of $\kappa$ for any given systems at hand without doing complex analysis.
-The numerical results reported in \S \ref{sec3} show that both \eref{2.9} and \eref{2.9a} give us the same stability domains of $\kappa$.
+In this manner, one can numerically identify candidate stabilizing domains for a given system without requiring an explicit analytical decay rate.
+The numerical results reported in \S \ref{sec3} show that both \eref{2.9} and \eref{2.9a} yield the same stability domains for $\kappa$.

 In the numerical implementation, the distribution ${\cal P}^n$ is approximated by a discrete probability mass function on the uniform grid $\{\kappa_\ell\}_{\ell=0}^{N_\kappa}\subset[a,b]$.
 Given a prior ${\cal P}^0(\kappa_\ell)>0$ satisfying \eref{2.7}, reference indicator values $\mathcal{L}^0(\kappa_\ell)$, a damping factor $\alpha\in(0,1)$, and a tolerance $\varepsilon_0>0$, we employ the following algorithm, which is the concrete realization of the Bayesian update \eqref{2.8} with the choice \eqref{2.9a}.